Capital city: Castries

 4. Government Bonds

 This is a fund established to receive investments of cash from the citizenship program that will be used in the funding of government sponsored projects.
 The Finance Minister must seek approval from Parliament for the allocation of funds for his chosen purposes.

 Once an application for citizenship through investment in the Saint Lucia National Economic Fund has been approved, an investment is required as follows:

-• Applicant applying with spouse and up to two other qualifying dependants: US$190,000
+• Applicant applying with spouse and up to two other qualifying dependants: USD $150,000

 Applicants may choose to make investments in pre-approved enterprise projects such as marinas, research institutions or infrastructure projects (e.g. ports, bridges, roads and highways).
-Joint investments are allowed, with each applicant investing at least US$1 million and the entire project must be valued at no less than US$6 million and create at least six permanent jobs.
-A sole applicant must make a minimum investment of US$3.5 million and create at least three jobs.
+The following minimum investment is required:

 The fourth option is through the purchase of non-interest-bearing Government bonds.
 These bonds must be registered and remain in the name of the applicant for a minimum of five years from the date of first issue and not attract a rate of interest.